Lutheran University of Brazil

-The Lutheran University of Brazil (Portuguese: Universidade Luterana do Brasil or ULBRA) is a university which covers several states throughout Brazil.
+The Lutheran University of Brazil (Portuguese: Universidade Luterana do Brasil or ULBRA) is a university with campuses in several states throughout Brazil.

 History

-The university has its roots in the parish school of St. Paul's Lutheran Church of Canoas (CELSP), in Canoas, Rio Grande do Sul, founded in 1911.
-The first impulse towards the university was the creation of the Cristo Redentor College, in 1969 under the direction of Reverend Ruben Eugen Becker.
+The university has its roots in the parish school of St. Paul's Lutheran Church of Canoas (CELSP), in Canoas, Rio Grande do Sul that was founded in 1911.
+The first steps towards becoming a university was the creation of the Cristo Redentor College in 1969 under the direction of Reverend Ruben Eugen Becker.

-In March 1972, in an effort to expand its education in higher education, the Evangelical Lutheran Community of São Paulo founded an Administration College with fifty vacancies.
+In March 1972, in an effort to expand its offerings in higher education, the Evangelical Lutheran Community of São Paulo founded an administration college with fifty vacancies.
 In 1974, the Federal Council of Education authorized the operation of the Canoas Colleges.

 In January 1988, the president of Brazil, José Sarney, allowed the creation of the Lutheran University of Brazil.

 Campuses

 The university's headquarters is located in the city of Canoas, in the state of Rio Grande do Sul (the southernmost province of Brazil).
 Within this state, Ulbra also has campuses in the cities of Cachoeira do Sul, Carazinho, Gravataí, Guaíba, Porto Alegre, Santa Maria, São Jerônimo and Torres.
 Apart from these cities, the university also has campuses in the states of Amazonas (Manaus), Goiás (Itumbiara), Pará (Santarém), Rondônia (Ji-Paraná and Porto Velho), Tocantins (Palmas) and in the state of São Paulo.